 3) Enhance your critical thinking skills.
 Follow the inner quest of consciousness development.
 The more aware you become, the more options you’ll find in life.
 We call these processes spiritual exploration.
 Become a freethinker.
 The better you can discern the facts from the fiction, the better it is for everyone.

 4) Above all, practice self-control.
 Practice guarding your words and actions; this kind of censorship keeps you safe.
 Guarding your words and actions is a skill worth mastering in our modern world.
 Learning to do this is an exercise in self-control.

 Thinking before you act is mindfulness.
-Avoiding unnecessary conflict is a smart tactic.
-This doesn’t mean you shouldn’t speak up.
+Avoiding unnecessary conflict is an intelligent tactic.
+But, this doesn’t mean you shouldn’t speak up.
 If you see injustice and prejudice, speak up to the source that can help.
 It doesn’t mean you shouldn’t strive to be a freethinker.
 Learning to guard your words and actions can help you survive in any culture.
-This is a form of self-censorship for self-protection.
+It’s a form of self-censorship for self-protection.

-The suppression of information, ideas, and art is a standard tool of social control.
+The suppression of information, ideas, and art is a standard social control tool.
 Those in power use censorship for our protection as a ploy to force their values on others.
 But, it’s such a part of our culture we do not see it.
 That’s when it’s the most dangerous.
 So, learn to be a freethinker and spot this tactic.
 Once you can do this, then you can get around it.
 Learn to question the cultural narrative which hides censorship.